shanebp/BBP-Auto-Block/README.md

 To-Do:

-- handle Replies when marked as spam

-- do something when a topic or reply is unspammed
+- do something when a topic or reply is unspammed ?

 - test on multisite ?